knitzsche/ubuntu-core-docs/docs/en/build-image/about.md

 # Getting started

-The `ubuntu-image snap` command builds an Ubuntu Core image in minutes.
+Anyone can build an Ubuntu Core image in just a couple minutes from an Ubuntu classic system.

+All you really need in the `ubuntu-image` tool, easily installable as a snap, and a signed Model Assertion.

+## Ubuntu-image tool

-Install this with:
+Install `ubuntu-image` with:

 ```bash
 snap install ubuntu-image --beta --classic
 ```

-You can also build classic images with `ubuntu-image classic ...`, although this is experimental.
+**Note** When building an Ubuntu Core image, use `ubuntu-image snap ARGS`.
+You can also build classic images with `ubuntu-image classic ARGS`, although this is experimental.

 ## Model

-Every image is built as a certian model as defined by its Model assertion.
-See [The Model](./model.md).
+To build an Ubuntu Core image, you need a signed Model Assertion.
+This defines the image in every respect, including its architecture, what Snap Store it points at, what snaps are included in the image and so on.
+You can use a stock Canonical Model Assertion, or create and sign your own.
+For more information, see [The Model](./model.md).

 ## Reference platforms